PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 09:20:17
+Last updated: 2024-04-11 09:20:55
-Random Quote: You see, ladies?
-When you're out with a Blinder, you don't have to queue. - Arthur Shelby
+Random Quote: And, you know, you just can't be mad at me for wanting you to be okay. - Rue Bennett